 - Use Integromat to automate

-Login to NoCodeAPI, find the Airtable into the Marketplace and activate this.
-You will see a page to set up Airtable API endpoints.
-Click on Make Airtable API
+Login to NoCodeAPI, find the Google Sheet into the Marketplace and activate this.
+You will see a page to set up Google Sheet API endpoints.
+Click on Make Google Sheets API

-To set up Airtable API you need an API key and Base id.
+To set up Google Sheet API you have to Authenticate with your google account and have to input your spreadsheet ID.
 You can watch the video below ↓

 Setup Algolia API

 Go to NoCodeAPI Marketplace, find Algolia API, and activate this.
 Click on the Make Algolia API.